 The Corps has been working with the USFWS on proposed navigation improvement projects at Diomede for a number of years.
-Many of the concerns stated in their 1992 Fish and Wildlife Coordination Act Report, 2008 Planning Aid Letter, and recent correspondence (Boldenow 2012) are discussed in the attached environmental assessment; their specific recommendations include:
+Many of the concerns stated in their 1992 Fish and Wildlife Coordination Act Report, 2008 Planning Aid Letter, and recent correspondence (Boldenow 2012) are discussed in the attached environmental assessment.
+The 2008 Planning Aid Letter and recent coordination letters and emails are in Appendix 3, Correspondence.
+The 1992 Coordination Act Report is in included in the Diomede EA by reference, and relevant information from the 1992 report regarding biological resources, potential impacts, and recommendations are summarized in the EA.
+Specific recommendations from the above coordination include:

-- Prohibiting construction or other activities that may potentially result in the taking of migratory birds between 1 May and 30 September - Ensuring that any outdoor lighting used during construction minimizes the potential for disorienting birds and luring them into collisions with ships or equipment - Requiring contractors to observe appropriate measures to avoid transporting rats and other invasive species to the island on project vessels, as promoted by State and Federal agencies - Managing food waste and other possible attractants so as to not draw increased numbers of gulls, foxes or other seabird predators to the island
+- Prohibiting construction or other activities that may potentially result in the taking of migratory birds between 1 May and 30 September - Ensuring that any outdoor lighting used during construction minimizes the potential for disorienting birds and luring them into collisions with ships or equipment - Requiring contractors to observe appropriate measures to avoid transporting rats and other invasive species to the island on project vessels, as promoted by State and Federal agencies - Managing food waste and other possible attractants so as to not draw increased numbers of gulls, foxes or other seabird predators to the island - Following polar bear interaction guidelines as promulgated in the USFWS ESA Coordination Letter dated July 2013